 Scroll Saws, as well as the Jigsaws both, are power tools used for making curved cuts in the wood, which other power tools, basically saws are incapable of doing.

-Both the saws are used to make intricate cuts and designs where the blade of the saws motor moves in up and down motion.
+Both electric wood saw types are used to make intricate cuts and designs where the blade of the saws motor moves in up and down motion.

 SCROLL SAW VS. JIGSAW– WHAT DO THEY DO?

 Jigsaws are much more versatility than the scroll saw in general.
 And the primary strength of a jigsaw lies in its portability.
 A jigsaw being a light-weight tool can be used in small and awkward spaces if corded, where a battery powered Jigsaw has no limitations as to where it can be used.

 A jigsaw is ideal for craft and carpentry work.
 A jigsaw is able to make cuts which no other handheld power saw can make.

 A Scroll saw allows you to make precise and intricate cuts of complicated shapes, for decorative and craft purpose or for do-it-yourself projects.
 Their small size makes them ideal for just light-duty cutting, but their variable speed and the controls afforded by them give an edge over the other similar tools.

 Unlike a scroll saw, a Jigsaw is able to make plunge cuts in which the blade is plunged into the center of the material such as wood to be cut rather than starting from the edge or maybe start from a starter hole.

 As the Jigsaw is a handheld tool it is less accurate than the scroll saw.
 Lack of portability and the size of the of the scroll saw means that these kinds of intricate cuts can be made only on smaller pieces of work as per the quantity is concerned.